HenryEarl/HenryEarl.github.io/docs/HowToDocs/CS/index.md

 pass-the-hash (PTH) with mimikatz in your AD env by following this: https://blog.cobaltstrike.com/2015/05/21/how-to-pass-the-hash-with-mimikatz/

-I will use dump the plain text passwords from LSASS to get my domain account hashes.
+I will dump creds from LSASS to get my domain account hashes.
 This is because I am going to PTH to another domain computer with a different local user/password.
 For local user accounts you can use `hashdump`.
 You can view the captured credentials under View -> Credentials.
 ```
 beacon> logonpasswords
 ```